What is a compression headache?

 - tight hats

 While everyday objects can cause compression headaches, such headaches aren’t actually that common.
-Only about 4 percent of people get them.
+Only about

 People who regularly wear helmets for work or sports are more likely to develop compression headaches.
-For example, a study involving Danish service members found that up to 30 percent of participants said they got headaches from wearing a military helmet.
+For example, a study involving Danish service members found that up to

 Others who might be more prone to compression headaches include: